conan/conan.github.io/_posts/2015-06-05-freedom-fighting-a-liberator-primer.md

 # 4. Falling back to Ring

 Liberator will coerce data structures you return from handlers into Ring responses (using its `as-response` function), but sometimes you need to manipulate the response a bit before pushing it out, for example to add custom headers.
-As of Liberator 0.13, you can give the `ring-response` function an extra map of stuff that'll get merged in before the coercion happens:
+The `ring-response` function lets you build a response manually, but Liberator 0.13 introduced a feature to override parts of a generated response whilst still using Liberator's coercion:

 {% highlight clojure %}
 (defresource users